MoT3rror/joomla/README.md

 # Installation

-To install this charm you should schedule the following juju actions:
+To install this charm you should create a config.yaml file that suites your needs and schedule the following juju actions:

     juju deploy mysql
     juju deploy joomla